microsoft/DeepGNN/docs/advanced/data_spec.md

 ## JSON Format

-Here is the graph data JSON format.
-The format requires the file graph.json.
+Here is the graph data JSON format for the file graph.json as follows,

-### Graph Data

 `graph.json` layout